 Are you ready for sun, sea, and sand but want to experience a lot of exciting things in between?
 Then the Yucatán region in southern Mexico is the perfect destination for this.
 You can spot flamingos, climb temples, swim in cenotes and, of course, kick back and enjoy a delicious mojito under the swaying palm trees.
 We have traveled through Mexico several times looking for the most beautiful places and fun things to do.
-The result is this bounty travel itinerary full of adventure, tropical hotspots and fine destinations.
+The result is this bounty travel itinerary full of adventure, tropical hotspots, and fine destinations and tips!

 The differences between our itineraries

 The ultimate beach destinations itinerary is the first itinerary we wrote for Mexico.
 Later we also wrote The Alternative South Mexico Itinerary where we visit yet another part of southern Mexico.
 Below we list the main differences between these two itineraries.
 Of course, you can also customize your own itinerary by combining destinations from both lists.

 The ultimate beach destinations itinerary for southern Mexico

 - Ideal for 2 to 3 weeks